What's New at Hastings

-- The Hazelrigg Student Union lobby was recently renovated, opening the space up to the College’s sunny Japanese garden.
-New furniture, TVs and other touches updated the common area to a great gathering space next to The Crimson Cup coffee shop.
+- The Hazelrigg Student Union lobby was recently renovated, opening the space up to the College’s Japanese garden.
+New furniture, TVs and other touches updated the common area to a great gathering space next to The Bronco Blend coffee shop.

 - The Bronco Bookstore was updated, expanding and brightening the retail area to offer even more Bronco gear.

-- The Hastings wrestling program has a new home—in the space previously occupied by the College swimming pool.
-The pool, which closed a few years ago, was filled and topped to create a more spacious location for Bronco wrestlers to train.
+- The Hastings wrestling program has a new, more spacious home—in the space previously occupied by the College swimming pool.
+The team also has updated locker room facilities.

-- Underway now is a street project on the north side of campus, which includes widening East 12th Street to become a three-lane gateway that will improve safety and access to athletic and other facilities on that portion of campus.
-The project includes a paved bike path and upgraded lighting.
+- East 12th Street on the north edge of campus was widened to become a three-lane gateway that improved safety and access to athletic and other facilities on that portion of campus.

-- After winning the regular season GPAC tournament, the Hastings College Bronco Softball team qualified for the NAIA national tournament.
+- After winning its 14th consecutive regular season GPAC title, the Hastings College Bronco Men's Soccer team qualified for the 2013 NAIA tournament.

-- The Hastings College Department of Theatre launched SummerStage, a new summer stock company.
+- In 2013, the Hastings College Department of Theatre launched SummerStage, a new summer stock company.
 SummerStage features Hastings students and members of the community, expanding the network of community members and students involved in the arts.
-The company’s first performance, Little Shop of Horrors, opened to rave reviews.